lzamparo/blog_source/content/basset.md

 I've been reading a few papers recently that each involve training a deep network that takes input directly from sequence and predicts some aspect of chromatin.
 [Deep Bind](http://www.nature.com/nbt/journal/v33/n8/full/nbt.3300.html) predicts protein-DNA binding, and [DeepSEA](http://www.nature.com/nmeth/journal/v12/n10/full/nmeth.3547.html) predicts the effect of SNPs on chromatin state.
 The most recent paper, and the one I find most accessible, is [Basset](http://biorxiv.org/content/early/2015/10/05/028399).
-This paper from David R. Kelley, Jasper Snoek and John Rinn is a doozy.
+Authored by David R. Kelley (from John Rinn's lab), as well as former U of T alumnus Jasper Snoek, this is a great paper which should make a lasting contribution to sequence modeling.

 ### Summary